kiba/Writings/dreamwalker/story_bible.md

 Death of an instance will result in intense negative biofeedback, such as phantom sharp pains, rapid heartbeats, nightmare, and so on.
 It also result in a permanent connection loss, since the person who resided in that universe is considered 'dead'.
 Finally, it will result in the creation of a new instance ex nihilo in a new universe.

-The three basic magic of a dreamwalker, accessible to all 'dream' world are crafting, materalization, and projection.
+The three basic magic of a dreamwalker, accessible to all 'dream' world are crafting, materialization, and projection.
 Those magics are not flashy or all that powerful at first, but  with practice and training, it is possible to improve the versatility and power of dreamwalker magic.

-## Materalization
+## Materialization

 **Materialization** is ability to create matter ex nihilo starting with a small amount of elemental substance at ambient condition.